 Nasreen is a 20-something who doesn’t know her exact age.
-Girls’ births are not recorded in her native rural in India-border with Nepal village, nor are girls allowed to go to school.
+Girls’ births are not recorded in her native rural village on the India-Nepal border, nor are girls allowed to go to school.
 They’re also forced to get married, often when they’re still children themselves.
 At age 9 or 10, Nasreen ate, slept, and toiled 12-15 hours a day in a cramped sweatshop, receiving less than $2 per shift.
 A serendipitous meeting with a kind stranger, who educated and encouraged her, allowed her to escape the sweatshop and forced marriage her parents had arranged for her.

-Around the age of 16, Nasreen founded Local Women's Handicrafts (LWH), a Fair Trade sewing collective in Kathmandu.
+Around the age of 16, Nasreen founded Local Women's Handicrafts (LWH), a fair trade sewing collective in Kathmandu.
 LWH empowers disadvantaged women by providing paid training in clothing and jewelry design.
 Over 100 women have been trained, many of whom have escaped forced and abusive marriages.
 LWH women also provide health kits and medical help for rural women, distribute handmade backpacks with school supplies to impoverished children, make reusable shopping bags to reduce plastic, and provide disaster relief in times of crisis.

 My name is Niru Tarijal.
 I have been working in LWH since early 2013.
-Before this I worked as a house keeper.
+Before this I worked as a housekeeper.
 There I was abused and threatened all the time.
-This voice from my previous work place always made me so sad to hear.
+This voice from my previous workplace always made me so sad to hear.
 I am disabled with my ear: I can't hear properly.
 I felt I have to quit housekeeping and start looking for a new place where people will not make fun of my disability.
 I found LWH through another woman.
 I was scared at first but in time everything turned out great.
 I started loving my life.
 I love to work in LWH.
 I am getting trained here, I have never felt any kind of teasing and sad words.
-I've always received motivation from my Seniors.
+I've always received motivation from my seniors.
 I am feeling now that LWH is my own workplace, everyone is like my family.
-It has been 2 years that I have been working here.
+It has been two years that I have been working here.
 I got married recently with a very special man.
 He never treats me as a disabled girl.
 I feel very lucky for LWH.
 I want to continue my work here and to give all of my support to LWH.

 My name is Sanita Shrestha and I am 23 years old.
 I am a married woman.
-My husband brought me to Kathmandu, and he opened me a shop.
+My husband brought me to Kathmandu and he opened me a shop.
 To look after the shop, somehow I was not able to handle it, and I failed.
 My aunty Urmila Shrestha brought me to LWH and I am doing very good here, it is so good to work with only women.
 We can share anything without any fear.
-I spend amazing time here, and learn many things.
+I spend amazing time here and learn many things.
 Thank you very much to LWH.

 Nirmala Buddha Toki

 I bring work from the shop to my home and then I sew it.
 It really helps me to be independent.
-When I joined LWH there was not even shop, we were just 3 or 4 women struggling.
-We had worked for big companies, and i remember LWH was facing everyday problems dealing with big factories plus investment and social pressure.
+When I joined LWH, there was not even shop, we were just 3 or 4 women struggling.
+We had worked for big companies, and I remember LWH was facing everyday problems dealing with big factories plus investment and social pressure.
 With creative thinking and nonstop hard work, LWH is changing the pattern.
 I am so glad to see LWH growing and to be a part of it.